Pre-furbished Inventory

 Silvertone was Sears Roebuck's house brand of electronics in the midcentury.
 This particular set embodies late-1950s design sensibilities with its rich mahogany-toned wood grain cabinet trimmed with gold accent striping along the top edge.

 It has upcycling potential for a double decker cat bed and elegant legs could be added as well.
+Medium rehab needed.
+Metal could be restored or painted.
 The measurements are 27 in.
 W, 23 in.
 D and 30 in.
 H. Reference #023 when you fill out the custom order form.

 #024 AVAILABLE FOR CUSTOM ORDER